Doot-Foundation/zec_mina_barter/PROJECT.md

 3. Generate settlement proof (~5-6 minutes)
 4. Submit `settle(proof)` transaction to MinaEscrowPool
 5. Wait for confirmation, then resume monitoring

+**Known Issues**:
+- During settlement, queries may return "root mismatch" errors - these are transient and resolve automatically

 ---